|WYSIWYG Welsh Terriers

 We assign five specific behaviors to be trained by each new owner.
 Individual assignments

-depend on the age and temperament of the puppy, previous training already provided
+depend on the temperament of the puppy, previous training already provided, and training we

-puppy or dog needs in order to work best in its new home.
-We will show you how to teach
+feel this particular puppy needs in order to work best in its new home.
+We will show you how

 Eight weeks after the puppy or dog goes to its new home, its new owner makes an

-appointment to bring the pup back to us, to demonstrate its training.
-The owner will earn $100
+appointment in person or virtually to demonstrate its training.
+The owner will earn $100 for

 We want you to succeed!
 You can call us for help during the eight weeks if you are having any